Currumbin Eagles

 Using the Currumbin primary school ground as their home ground the club originally played in the Tweed Group 18 competition as there was no equivalent Gold Coast league.
 The club then moved to the PBC oval having to construct their own goal posts.

-Once the Gold Coast league was formed the Eagles were required to play north of the boarder.
+Once the Gold Coast league was formed the Eagles were required to play north of the border.

 After the club contacted the Redcliffe Dolphins they gifted the club their first jumpers which is where the iconic red and white colours are derived.

 The Currumbin Eagles, although not having the backup of a leagues club like most of their opposition clubs, continue to be a competitive force in the local Gold Coast competition.